 Location and Background

-The Mindego Gateway Project is a partnership between the Midpeninsula Regional Open Space District and Peninsula Open Space Trust (POST) to expand and enhance access and recreation activities at the spectacular Mindego Area.
-The project includes construction of the Ancient Oaks Trail connection to Russian Ridge, and the recently opened trail to the top of Mindego Hill.
+The Mindego Gateway Project is a partnership between the Midpeninsula Regional Open Space District and Peninsula Open Space Trust to expand and enhance access and recreation activities at the spectacular Mindego Area.
+The project included construction of the Ancient Oaks Trail connection to Russian Ridge and a trail to the top of Mindego Hill.

 Mindego Gateway can be reached by traveling four miles south east of the Town of La Honda along Alpine Road in unincorporated San Mateo County.